 High energy level, comfortable performing multi-faceted projects in conjunction with day-to day activities, good reasoning abilities, sound judgment and the ability to work under time pressures.
 Ability to work without the need for immediate supervision.
 Physical requirements include sight, hearing, sitting for more than four hours a day and other physical requirements required performing the essential functions in this position.

 ENVIRONMENTAL AND WORKING CONDITIONS

 Travel estimated at 30% (can be 5 days or more in a month - including weekends - depending upon scheduling requirements).
+Travel percentage may be greater based upon donor opportunity.
 The individual selected for this position must possess and maintain a valid driver's license and be able to navigate areas of teh country or abroad by using a map or other direction methods.
 Ability to travel by subway, car or airplane.